ChatImproVR/chatimprovr/README.md

 * [ ] Support OpenXR
 * [ ] Networking!
 * [ ] Optionally-unreliable networking (faster but tradeoff packet loss, streamed instead of diff'd)
+* [ ] Figure out how to organize code for serverside/clientside easier.
+Should be able to compile for both...